jawah/niquests/docs/index.rst

     :alt: Python Version Support Badge

 **Niquests** is an elegant and simple HTTP library for Python, built for human beings.
-It is designed to be a drop-in replacement for **Requests** that is no longer under feature freeze.
+It is designed to be a drop-in replacement for **Requests** that is under feature freeze.

 -------------------